 How are you thinking about the film’s journey and future now that it has premiered?

-We are hoping to land a home with a distribution or sales company soon and continue with a longer festival run.
-What has been mind-blowing about Sundance is realising how many people are looking for something like this and finding our audience and community.
+We’re speaking with a few distribution and sales companies and are hoping to land a home soon.
+We’re also looking forward to a longer festival run.
+What has been mind-blowing about this Sundance experience is realising how many people are looking for something like this.
+I feel like we’ve been finding our audience and community, and so I’m really excited to see that grow.

 Adedamola Adedayo is a film journalist and critic with special interest in African cinema.
 Through writing and audiovisual mediums, he creates conversations around cinema in Africa and the Diaspora.
 You can find him on Instagram @jonesthegoodboy and X on AdedamolaAdeda4.